Monday, November 27, 2023

 One day no matter how many sacrifices one has made to reach the sky, mortality would politely ask to please climb down and follow it.

 Mortality tells us that it is the enjoyment of engaging in activities that is going to matter and will be remembered.
-Not much would be remembered when rushing through the fields of lavender at a made pace.
+Not much would be remembered when rushing through the fields of lavender at a mad pace.

 Ciao.